Glassell’s Lugworm

 Habitat and Distribution: Glassell’s Lugworms are a burrowing species, found in sand and mud.
 A lugworm lives in a U-shaped burrow in sand.
 The U is made of an L-shaped gallery lined with mucus.
 At the deep end of the “L” a vertical unlined shaft runs up to the surface.
 This is a head shaft.
 At the surface the head shaft is marked by a small round depression.

 The tail shaft, 5.1 cm (2.0 inches) to 7.6 cm (3.0 inches) from the head shaft and marked by a highly coiled cast of sand.
 This coil is often the only sign of this worm’s presence.
 The lugworm lies in this burrow with its head at the base of the head shaft, swallowing sand from time to time.
 This makes the columns of sand drop slightly, so there is a periodic sinking of the sand in the saucer-shaped depression.
-Glassell’s Lugworm is a tropical Eastern Pacific species that in Mexican waters are found throughout the Gulf of California, and south to Guatemala.
-They are absent from the West coast of the Baja Peninsula.
+Glassell’s Lugworm is a tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from from the west coast of the Baja Peninsula.

 Diet: Glassell’s Lugworms are subsurface deposit feeders, eating detritus.

 Predators: Glassell’s Lugworms are a poorly studied and understood species.
 There is very limited documentation regarding their predators.
-Other species in this genus are eaten by crabs, hermit crabs, flatfish, gobies, sea stars, and shorebirds.
+Other species in this genus are preyed upon by shore birds, crabs, hermit crabs, flatfish, gobies, and sea stars.

 Reproduction: Glassell’s Lugworms are gonochoric (male or female for life).
 Reproduction is sexual with swarming behavior.
 Swarming involves females producing a pheromone, which attracts and signals the males to shed sperm which in turn stimulates females to shed eggs.
 Gametes are spawned through a rupture in the body wall (metanephridia).
 After fertilization, most eggs become planktonic; although some are retained in the worm tubes or burrowed in jelly masses attached to the tubes (egg brooders).
 The fertilized eggs develop into trocophore larva, which later metamorphose into the juvenile, and then adult, stages.